-- Displays the automatically calculated shutter speed in aperture-priority mode A or the countdown of longer shutter speeds in 1 s increments - Warning the outside of measuring or setting range in aperture-priority mode A - Exposure compensation value (appears for a short time during setting, and for approx. 0.5s when activating exposure metering by tapping the shutter button) - Notification for (temporarily) full cache - b. (top): - Indicates (when lit) that exposure lock is active - c. (bottom): - Indicates (flashing) that exposure compensation is in use
+- Displays the automatically calculated shutter speed in aperture priority mode A or the countdown of longer shutter speeds in 1 s increments - Warning that the metering or setting ranges are overshot or undershot using aperture priority mode ${\bf A}$ - Exposure compensation value (appears for a short time during setting, and for approx. 0.5 s when activating exposure metering by tapping the shutter button) - Notification for (temporarily) full cache - b. (top): - Indicates (when lit) that exposure lock is active - c. (bottom): - Indicates (flashing) that exposure compensation is in use